hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ---
 layout: post
 title: "Building an AI-powered Power Plant - Part 2"
-date: 2024-03-18 00:00:00 +0000
+date: 2024-05-19 00:00:00 +0000
 categories: [ programming, optimization, electricity, ml, ai ]
 ---
 <link href="//maxcdn.bootstrapcdn.com/font-awesome/4.2.0/css/font-awesome.min.css" rel="stylesheet">
 <a href="{{ site.baseurl }}/index.html"><i class='fa fa-home'></i> Home</a>

 ### Introduction
-This post explores how my brother and I improved our system for controlling a small-scale solar power plant.

-The power plant is just a couple of solar panels and a battery.
+In the [previous post]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a small solar power plant.
-We can consume the energy it produces, store it in the battery, or sell it to the grid.
+We can consume the energy it produces, store it in its battery, or sell it to the grid.

-[Previously]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a simple
-scheduler that let us preset when to charge the battery and when to discharge it.
+Previously, we developed a simple scheduler that let us preset when to charge the battery and when to discharge it.
 The downside of such approach was that users still had to figure out the best settings by themselves.

-We wanted to create something that would genuinely help–a system that can make smart decisions with little human input.
+If we wanted to help users, we needed to make the system more autonomous.

 In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization method, and we'll show how we predict variables going into the optimization.
-Next, we'll showcase our rudimentary UI, and demonstrate how it all works together.
+Next, we'll present our rudimentary UI, and show how it all works together.

 ## Defining the Problem
 ### New learnings
-In the previous post, we briefly mentioned that electricity spot prices can sometimes be negative.
+Last time, we mentioned that electricity spot prices can sometimes be negative.
 That is bad if you are selling electricity, but good if you are buying it.
-Economically, it might even make sense to buy and waste the energy, since you get paid for it.
+It might even make sense to buy and waste the energy, since you get paid for it.

 This turned out to be more complicated.
-If you are selling for a spot price, you receive the spot price minus a feed to the grid operator.
+If you are selling for a spot price, you receive the spot price minus a fee to the grid operator.
 If you are buying, you pay the spot price plus several fees.
-Even if the spot price is negative, the final price virtually never is.
+Even if the spot price is negative, the final buying price never is.
 It can be in theory, but we have not seen any such situation in historical data.

-Luckily, this does not fundamentally change our understanding of the problem.
+Luckily, this does not change our understanding of the problem.

-Other than that, out assumptions laid our in the previous post seem to hold.
+Other than that, our assumptions laid our in the previous post seem to hold.

 ### Optimization
 Let's first discuss the underlying optimization problem.
 This will give us an idea about what input data we need and how the implementation should look like.

-Let's express the problem in somewhat formal terms.

 We can use three switches to control the power plant:
 - `supply_to_grid` - whether we are preferring selling electricity over charging the battery
 - `charge_from_grid` - whether we are charging the battery from the grid
 - `allow_selling_to_grid` - whether the system is allowed to sell excess electricity to the grid

+(The switches are mapped to parameters of the power plant's API.)

-Our goal is to decide when these switches should be on for several future time periods.
+Our goal is to decide when each switch should be on.
-The `allow_selling_to_grid` switch is a simple rule-based one.
+The `allow_selling_to_grid` switch is rule-based.
 It is true if the selling price is positive.
 When the selling price is negative or zero, it ensures that we are rather dumping the excess energy than selling it for a loss.

 We can express a cost function using the above variables, buying and selling prices, consumption, and solar power production.
 Then, we impose constraints on the variables, e.g. that we cannot charge battery to more than its maximum capacity.
-Summing cost for all periods will give us the total cost–a so-called loss functions.
+Summing costs for all periods will give us the total cost.
 We want to minimize it.

-Having formalized the problem, we can plug it into linear programming solver.
+Having formalized the problem, we can plug it into linear solver.

 We opted for [Google OR-Tools](https://developers.google.com/optimization), as they are well-known and documented.
-Also, previous version of our system was in Python, and OR-Tools has a Python API.
+Also, we wrote the previous scheduler in Python, and OR-Tools has a Python API.
 So, it was easy to integrate.

-The full optimization code is quite concise.
-This is all there is to it:
+This is the full optimization code:
 ```python
 def optimize(config: OptimizationConfig) -> OptimizationResult:
     solver = pywraplp.Solver.CreateSolver("SCIP")